ilyasIA25/ilyasIA25/README.md

 ## Project: VenturiX

 This profile highlights a student project I contributed to at ECPM Strasbourg. **VenturiX** is a 2D fluid flow simulator built in Python.
+The poster was realised for the Chemistry and AI day, orgranized in ECPM Strasbourg.

 <p align="center">
   <i><small><small>(Click the poster for the full PDF)</small></small></i>